 Despite mountains of evidence that Texas Hold’em did not even exist in the 19th century, “when the West was young,” many today have a notion that Billy the Kid was stealing blinds, while Wyatt Earp anticipated a “showdown on the river” with the likes of the James boys or the Youngers.
 Nothing could be further from the truth.

-Truth be told, the type of poker most widely played west of the Mississippi way back when was “Jackpots,” an antiquated term once commonly applied to what’s now called “Five-Card Draw, Jacks or Better.”
+Truth be told, the type of poker most widely played west of the Mississippi way back when was Jackpots, an antiquated term once commonly applied to what’s now called five-card draw.
 That was the game Doc Holliday killed hombres over.
-It was also the one Wild Bill Hickok was playing on August 2, 1876, when he was murdered at the Number Ten Saloon in Deadwood, forever cementing the reputation of “Poker” not Faro as the card game of the Wild West.
+It was also the one Wild Bill Hickok was playing on August 2, 1876, when he was murdered at the Number Ten Saloon in Deadwood, forever cementing the reputation of poker, not faro, as the card game of the Wild West.